snsa-kscc/one-four-four/content/portfolio/zagreb-trail-runners.md

 **[Running Gate](https://runninggate.hr)** + Zagreb Runners as influencers

-Event concept / Project management
+**Event concept / Influencer marketing / Storytelling**

-Influencer marketing / Storytelling
+What better way to do something for the Zagreb running community, than to give the runners a chance to try out the new and highly awaited Nikes

-Event planning / Execution
+**Project management / Event planning / Execution**

 **STATUS: Delivered**